Kayse Lee Maass, PhD

 Indianapolis Business Journal highlighted our ProBono Analytics project that is increasing access to mental health/addition services in Indianapolis & creating criminal justice diversion pathways for individuals w/ mental health needs

-Dr. Maass' primary research focuses on the application of operations research methodology to social justice, access, and equity issues within the supply chain management, humanitarian logistics, and healthcare contexts.
-She is particularly interested in using her analytic background to address human trafficking and mental health issues, and currently leads numerous related transdisciplinary research efforts.
+Dr. Maass' primary research focuses on the application of operations research methodology to social justice, access, and equity issues within supply chain, humanitarian logistics, and healthcare contexts.
+She is particularly interested in using her technical background to address human trafficking and mental health issues, and currently leads numerous related transdisciplinary research efforts.